 When you sign in, your username, real name, or an "anonymous" identity (depending on your Settings) is associated with these activities.
 Otherwise, they are associated with an IP address.

-We will never share your e-mail address with third parties without your express permission.
+We will never share your e-mail address with third parties without your express permission which includes projects you've enrolled in (when you sign up for those projects through SciStarter, you give us permission to share your information with those project owners).
 We will also never share data we collect about you unless it cannot be associated with you or your username, it is necessary to accomplish the research goals of SciStarter or our university partners, or unless you give permission to third-party sites when you sign in to other sites using your SciStarter credentials or give your permission to affiliate your data with other citizen science platforms and projects (to track your contributions to projects, for example).
 Specifically, we may share your anonymized data with research study participants, other researchers, or in scholarly work describing our research.
 We may collect information from you as a result of your visiting our site and/or sending us emails including your domain name, IP address, the time you spend on our site, your email address, referral data, your browser type and version, your operating system and platform, pages you view, length of visits to pages and other browser interaction information.

 We may also gather certain generic information with respect use of our web site, such as the number of unique visitors, the frequency with which they visit, and the areas on the web site that they favor.
 We only use this type of data in aggregate, in other words, we look at the data collectively and not with reference to an individual visit.
 This data can help us determine the extent to which visitors use which parts of our website, which, in turn, enables us to make it as appealing as possible.
 We also reserve the right to provide general information about how visitors collectively use our web site to advertisers, sponsors, and other companies with which we do business or who may be interested in our business.
 We do this so they can understand how often people use our site and certain specific areas of the site.
 This information does not contain any specific information about any individual user.